-What Is The Best VPN For Netflix In 2019?
+What Is The Best VPN For Netflix?

 Netflix was founded in 1997 as a simple subscription service in the United States whereby customers could rent movies through the mail.
 However, Netflix quickly moved into the online space and began streaming both television shows and movies in 2007.
 Today, over 99% of all Netflix customers access to video content online, and there are Netflix subscribers in more than 180 countries.